yagodorea/crazy-dark-thunder/DEPLOYMENT.md

 ## Step 4: Test Your Deployment

-1. Visit your frontend URL (from Vercel)
+1. Visit your frontend URL (from GitHub Pages)
 2. Try creating a character
 3. Check that data saves to MongoDB Atlas
 4. Verify character list loads properly